pudly/schmopera-hugo/content/articles/tales-from-the-score-zerbinetta.md

 categories = "Humour"
 date = "2015-04-11T00:01:00-04:00"
 lastmod = "2015-04-11T00:01:00-04:00"
-publishDate = "2015-02-22T09:01:00-05:00"
-slug = "tales-from-the-score-zerbinetta"
-title = "Tales from the Score: Zerbinetta"
+preamble = "<p>\n\tIf there's one thing that makes me love a composer, it's word painting.
+What's word painting?
+It's when you write a musical line for the singer that sounds like the word they're saying.
+Example: \"Oh no, I am fall-ing down\" on six descending syllables.
+Zerbinetta's aria from Strauss' <em>Ariadne auf Naxos</em> is one of the densest moments of word painting that I can think of.
+Here are some fun bits:\n</p>" publishDate = "2015-02-22T09:01:00-05:00" short_description = "If there’s one thing that makes me love a composer, it’s word painting.
+What’s word painting?
+It’s when you write a musical line for the singer that sounds like the word they’re saying.
+Example: “Oh no, I am fall-ing down” on six descending syllables.
+Zerbinetta’s aria from Strauss’ Ariadne auf Naxos is one of the densest moments of word painting that I can think of.
+Here are some fun bits:" slug = "tales-from-the-score-zerbinetta" title = "Tales from the Score: Zerbinetta"
 +++